-Perspective | Americans nurtured Afghanistan’s central bank.
+Perspective | Americans nurtured Afghanistan’s economy.
 Now they’re gutting it.

 The U.S. government suspended this and all infrastructure projects funded by the USAID, the World Bank and the Asian Development Bank on Aug.
 15. These projects provided a livelihood to hundreds of thousands of Afghans.
 Most of these projects had a progress rate of more than 80 percent, colleagues in the Ministry of Finance told me.
 Billions of dollars were spent to reach this stage and then stopped overnight.

 As a parting shot to the new Taliban-led government, which the United States considers illegitimate, the U.S. government imposed punishing sanctions that throttled the economy.
 The impact has gone beyond the widespread starvation that has left 97 percent of the population unsure where their next meal will come from.
-The central bank’s $7 billion were frozen, leading to instant consequences for everyday Afghans.
+Seven billion dollars of the bank’s funds were frozen, leading to instant consequences for everyday Afghans.
 For instance, when my father wants to withdraw cash, he has to register his name four days in advance and stand in a queue for hours — once, more than six hours.
 When it’s his turn, he is permitted to withdraw the equivalent of $400.
 That sum won’t cover regular household expenses like rent, groceries, utility bills and medicine.

 International aid that accounted for 75 percent of the previous government’s spending was also suspended.
 The United States ordered partner agencies, including the World Bank, International Monetary Fund and the Asian Development Bank to halt the flow of aid to Afghanistan.
 Out of fear of retribution by the United States or to maintain the alliance, European countries also blocked their support.